frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 shared library.

-The thinking there was that it would enable cross-compilation, but also make it possible to implement a CModule in a language such as Swift or Rust: basically anything that can interop with C.
+The thinking there was that it would enable cross-compilation, but also make it possible to implement a CModule in languages such as Swift and Rust: basically anything that can interop with C.

 So this means we now also support the following: